infrae/fcrepo/src/fcrepo/README.txt

 We can also use RDF to create relations between objects.
-For example we can add a relation using the Fedora isMemberOfCollection which can be used to group objects into collections that are used in OAIPMH
+For example we can add a relation using the Fedora isMemberOfCollection which can be used to group objects into collections that are used in the OAIPMH feed.

   >>> colpid = client.getNextPID(u'foo')
   >>> collection = client.createObject(colpid, label=u'A test Collection')